msyvr/otelex/README.md

+For more details on this project, see the accompanying [blog post](https://monicaspisar.com/posts/otelcol-for-all).

 ## otelex: An OpenTelemetry Collector distribution with custom components

 This is an exercise to build a custom OpenTelemetry Collector distribution that includes a custom exporter which unbundles span attributes (key-value pairs) into an independent map structure.